lisavetta/swift/README.md

   ```

   </details>

+* [RW] Preferring to name the first parameter instead of including its name in the method name, except as mentioned under Delegates

+* [RW] Taking advantage of default parameters

+* [RW] Generic type parameters should be descriptive, upper camel case names.
+When a type name doesn't have a meaningful relationship or role, use a traditional single uppercase letter such as T, U, or V.

+* [RW] Use US English spelling to match Apple's API.

 **[⬆ back to top](#table-of-contents)**

 ## Style

+* [RW] Unused (dead) code, including Xcode template code and placeholder comments should be removed.

 * <a id='use-implicit-types'></a>(<a href='#use-implicit-types'>link</a>) **Don't include types where they can be easily inferred.**